microsoft/vscode-docs/docs/remote/containers.md

 While `devcontainer.json` is not used in this case, you are able to use the same capabilities provided by the extension once connected.
 You can also use `settings.json` to [specify extensions that should always be installed](#always-installed-extensions) when you attach to a container to speed up setup.

-> **Note:** See [System Requirements](#system-requirements) for information about supported container.
+> **Note:** See [System requirements](#system-requirements) for information about supported container.
 When using experimental support for Alpine Linux in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/), note that some extensions installed in the container may not work due to `glibc` dependencies in native code inside the extension.

 Once you have a container up and running, you can connect by either: